BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ### Show callback

-Transform the value for the show request:
+Transform the value for the following show request:

 ```php
 Field::new('password')->showRequest(function ($value) {